 Fractures are a common occurrence, with the average person experiencing two over the course of their lifetime.
 Nonetheless, they need to be treated with the utmost care, otherwise your bone might heal improperly.
 Bart Rask, MD, is a board-certified orthopedic surgeon who provides excellent fracture care and swift recovery at Hillsboro Orthopedic Group. in Hillsboro, Oregon.
-If you’ve suffered a fracture, schedule a visit today by calling the office or booking online.
+If you’ve suffered a fracture, schedule a visit today by calling the office.

 A fracture is a broken bone, which comes in a number of forms, including crosswise, lengthwise, or into several pieces.
 Fractures can be as minor as a thin crack, or as major as a complete break.